dji-sdk/Mobile-SDK-Doc/source/cn/ios-tutorials/BridgeAppDemo.md

 ## Introduction

 The design of the DJI Bridge App is simple.
 It's a universal app supports both iPhone and iPad.
-You can use it to debug app for Phantom 3 Professional, Phantom 3 Advanced, Inspire 1, M100 and other products using USB/MFI connection between RC and your app.
+You can use it to debug app for Phantom 4, Phantom 3 Professional, Phantom 3 Advanced, Inspire 1, M100 and other products using USB/MFI connection between RC and your app.

 ### Workflow